 We conducted our audit in accordance with International Standards on Auditing (UK) ("ISAs (UK)"), including ISA (UK) 805.
-Our responsibilities under those standards are further described in the Auditors' Responsibilities for the Audit of the CSR section of our report.
-We are independent of E.ON UK plc's Relevant Licensees in accordance with the ethical requirements that are relevant to our audit of the CSR in the United Kingdom, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
+Our responsibilities under ISAs (UK) are further described in the Auditors' Responsibilities for the audit of the CSR section of our report.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.